d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 To keep things simple, we will construct an artificial dataset according to a linear model with additive noise.
-Out task will be to recover this model's parameters using the finite set of examples contained in our dataset.
+Our task will be to recover this model's parameters using the finite set of examples contained in our dataset.
 We will keep the data low-dimensional so we can visualize it easily.
 In the following code snippet, we generate a dataset